shopwareLabs/sw-cli-tools/README.md

 ### sw generate
 Will generate data which can be used to fill the shop for e.g. load tests.

-!Warning! this command ist destructive
+!Warning! this command is destructive

 Valid options / arguments are: